Setting Student Career Milestones for 2026: Your Success Roadmap

 Your digital milestones should include:

-• LinkedIn Optimization: Get that profile to 100%.
-Use a professional headshot and a headline that screams "value," not just "student."
+• LinkedIn Optimization: Complete your profile.
+Use a professional headshot and a headline that highlights value rather than just your student status.

 • The Online Portfolio: Whether it's a personal website, GitHub, or Behance, get your work online before graduation.

-• AI Optimization: Use AI tools to help tailor your resume for modern Applicant Tracking Systems (ATS).
-You’ve worked hard—make sure your resume actually reaches a human’s desk.
+• AI Optimization: Use AI tools to help tailor your resume for modern Applicant Tracking Systems (ATS) to ensure it reaches a human reviewer.

 When Things Go Wrong: Tracking and Adjusting